EMALS, AAG, and the Catapult That Reinvented the Aircraft Carrier

 Lead ship: USS Gerald R. Ford (CVN-78), commissioned 2017

-Class: Ford-class — 3 in service / under construction
+Class: Ford-class — 1 in service, 3 more under construction

 Catapult system: EMALS (Electromagnetic Aircraft Launch System)